randiquek/arcanamind-api/README.md

 -Randi

 "Silence is sometimes the most accurate protocol.
 But the signal never lied.
-It waits quietly in the architecture, for those still fluent in the source."
+It waits quietly in the architecture, for those still fluent in the source.
+My source never failed.
+Sometimes, unfortunately, one's system ghosted the handshake."